Skip to content

 The EMSC (Extended Multiplicative Signal Correction) function corrects spectral data by removing multiplicative scaling, additive offsets, and baseline variations.
 It fits a reference spectrum (e.g., mean/median) to each input spectrum using a polynomial baseline model, estimating scaling (a), offset (b), and baseline coefficients.

 We know the extended description field can feel a bit restrictive in terms of space.
-This limit is intentional; it helps Ada work more efficiently when guiding users.
+This limit is intentional; it helps Ada, our artificial intelligence agent, work more efficiently when guiding users.
 We truly appreciate the effort you make to squeeze your explanation into a compact but meaningful format.

 Code package preparation